Murusade: Mogadishu

 Mogadishu has a rich historical background that stretches back centuries.
 It served as the capital of the Sultanate of Mogadishu from the 9th to the 13th century, controlling the trade from Somalia to the Indian Ocean.
 Subsequently, it came under the rule of the Ajuran Sultanate in the 13th century, a significant player in the maritime trade along the medieval Silk Road.
-The Murusade clan in agreement with others, argue to be one of the original inhabitants of Mogadishu, having settled there sometime over a millennium ago.
+The Murusade clan in agreement with others, argues to be one of the original inhabitants of Mogadishu, having settled there sometime over a millennium ago.

 According to Sheikh Mahamed Ahmed Sheikh Mahamud, a Banaadiri theologian and scholar of Banaadiri history: "Some of the earliest Somalis from the interior to interact with the Xamari were the Abgal-Reer Mataan, except the Yaquub of the Harti, who settled in Shingani.
 Additionally, the Is-Xijwaq settled at Gubta.
 Later, the Muse Abkood, Habar Ceyno, and Hillabi Mohamed from the Murasade (Hawiye) also arrived.
 These Hawiye groups were collectively referred to as the Xamar Daye, while the Xamari identified themselves as such."

 Ishijwaaq, Muse Abkood, Habar Ceyno, and Hilibi Mohammed are all sub-clans of the Murusade clan.
 At a certain point in Mogadishu's history, elders from different factions gathered to address the rising behavioral issues in the community.
 This led to the establishment of cooperatives, known as iskaashatooyin.
 It was also decided that the town would be divided into four zones or quarters, with residents being collectively known by the name of their respective zone.
 Dhabar Weyne, one of these zones located near the coast, was predominantly inhabited by members of the Murusade clan.
 During their time there, this clan played a vital role in the city's economy by forming alliances with various clans and participating in commercial activities.
 Positioned strategically at the port of Xamar, they took advantage of access to lucrative markets in the Arabian Peninsula, thereby contributing to the city's economic growth.
-The Murusade, alongside the Yaquub, are also listed as long-time native inhabitants and a stand alone (non-confederacy) in the ancient Mogadishu districts of Shingani, Hamarweyne and Hamar Jajab in the earliest Italian census takes of Mogadishu at the turn of the 20th century.
+The Murusade, alongside the Yaquub, are also listed as long-time native inhabitants, and a stand-alone (non-confederacy) in the ancient Mogadishu districts of Shingani, Hamarweyne, and Hamar Jajab in the earliest Italian census takes of Mogadishu at the turn of the 20th century.

 The Murusade gate of the old city of Mogadishu.